Novvan/Novvan/Readme.md

 ### I'm also a videogame dev student

 - 🔭 I’m currently working on different flutter apps!
-- 🌱 I’m currently learning everything that I can 🤓
+- 🌱 I’m also learning everything that I can 🤓
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I am a videogame nerd.